Skip to content

 Standardised contracts

 Every cleared instrument is defined in the Wavestar rulebook: unit of trade, tick size, delivery methodology, margin schedule, settlement rail.
-Standardisation is what converts OTC bilateral flow into cleared flow.
+Standardisation is what converts OTC bilateral flow into cleared flow — and it is the moat in markets where the contract specification does not yet exist.

 • 02